ChAndreas/chandreas.github.io/_posts/2018-05-08-rpi3-kernel-aarch64.md

 title: "Compile aarch64 Linux kernel Upstream for Raspberry Pi"
 date: Sun May 8 17:31:51 EEST 2018
 ---
-This is a guide how to compile and install 64 bit (aarch64) kernel for the Raspberry pi 3 b or 3 b+.
+This is a guide how to compile and install 64 bit (aarch64) kernel for the Raspberry pi 3 b, 3 b+ or 4.

 Install build tools